resourcefulmind/study-notes/consensys-blockchain-program/gui-vs-cli.md

 ## Command Line Interface (CLI)

+- An overarching philosophy with command line clients is the concept that Everything is a File.
+This means that every item you see on the command line interface or terminal is a file that can either be written to (changed) or read.

+- No matter what kind of file the folder holds, the command line will simply understand it as a file.
+This is a form of abstraction which allows the command line to generalize computation in a powerful way.

 - receives commands from a user in the form of lines of text

 - provides a means of setting parameters for the environment, invoking executables and providing information to them as to what actions they are to perform.